Cookery Book

 -

-1 lb stoned black cherries (or used drained tinned cherries, you might need two tins depending on size)
+1 lb stoned black cherries (or used drained tinned cherries, or use two tins of Swiss Black Cherries or tinned apricots would work well)

 -